vveisard/lab-timeline/WORK.md

   - renders the dialog graphics world to the canvas

-- some series of timeline factories
-  - there's no need for "instructions"
+- some series of timelines (there's no need for "instructions")

+### TODO

+create a graphics world with "character content" in the resources. charater content has an asset manifest which are urls for the assets

 ---

 # STORY As a user, I want startCount and endCount for params, so that I can control when a task starts

-Currently tasks only have "time" instead, we would like tasks to optionally have "count" instead
+Currently tasks only have "time". instead, we would like tasks to optionally have "count" instead

 ## DESIGN

 It's unclear if both bounds can both be defined. ie, is `startTime` and `startCount` valid? what would happen?
 I think you should only be able to specify time or count for both bounds at once, not mix and match or combine.

----

-# STORY as a user, I want timeline "updateTimeScale", so that I can control how much time is added per update

----

-# STORY as a user, I want "last real time ran"